Install the tools

 Get the tools you need to build applications for Microsoft HoloLens and Windows Mixed Reality immersive (VR) headsets.
 There is no separate SDK for Windows Mixed Reality development; you'll use Visual Studio with the Windows 10 SDK.

-We recommend installing the Unity game engine as the easiest way to get started creating mixed reality apps.
+We recommend installing either the Unity or Unreal game engine as the easiest way to get started creating mixed reality apps.
 However, you can also build against DirectX if you'd like to use a custom engine.

 Bookmark this page and check it regularly to keep up-to-date on the most recent version of each tool recommended for mixed reality development.